 In January 2019 the Chinese government announced a 100-day campaign focusing on companies involved in the sale of food, equipment, daily necessities, small home electrical appliances and services that are claimed to promote health.
-The Chinese government ministries in charge of this campaign indicated that they are targeting illegal practices in the industry, particularly the manufacture and sale of counterfeit and substandard products, and false advertising and misleading claims as to the health benefits of products and services.
-It is understood that the campaign is specifically focused on the business practices of direct selling companies.
-During the campaign, we understand that the government is not issuing any additional direct selling licenses, is not issuing certifications of quality or other approvals of various healthcare products, and is reviewing its regulatory oversight of the industry.
-Although the 100-day campaign was due to expire on or about April 18, 2019, we are not aware of any information indicating that the campaign has formally concluded.
-However, on August 27, 2019, the Chinese government announced that it would conduct a "look-back review" to evaluate the 100-day campaign.
+The Chinese government ministries in charge of this campaign indicated that they were targeting illegal practices in the industry, particularly the manufacture and sale of counterfeit and substandard products, and false advertising and misleading claims as to the health benefits of products and services.
+It is understood that the campaign was specifically focused on the business practices of direct selling companies.
+Although the 100-day campaign was due to expire in April 2019, we are not aware of any information indicating that the campaign has formally concluded.
+However, the Chinese government subsequently announced that it would conduct a "look-back review" to evaluate the 100-day campaign.
 As part of this review, we understand that various Chinese governmental agencies formed a working group to assess the 100-day campaign, particularly focusing on the health market and its supervision in certain provinces.
 We understand that during September 2019 the working group evaluated the performance and results of a number of organizations and governmental departments in these provinces and made recommendations for various improvements.
 It was noted that each province had opened a number of investigative cases, had successfully closed numerous cases, and had imposed various fines and penalties.
 We understand that the look-back review continued after September 2019, and we are not aware that this review has been completed.
-As a result, the business environment in China for health product companies continues to be c
+As a result, the business environment in China for health product companies continues to be challenging, which has been exacerbated by negative social media sentiment expressed for these types of companies.